Adammcadam/phasergame/README.md

 ## Wireframes

-The first wireframe is the overall look for the site itself
+The first wireframe is the overall look for the site itself.
+The second being the modal used to describe how to play

 <img src="/assets/wireframes/website-wireframe.png" align=top width=320>&nbsp;<img src="/assets/wireframes/modal-wireframe.png" align=top width=150>